nzarg/home_challenge/README.md

 >
 > In case you forgot to select to include your SSH Key when creating your VPS, the following commands are useful for copying your SSH Keys from your computer to the target host.
->
->NOTE: Please replace `128.128.128.128` with the actual IP address of the target host.
->

 **Copy to Target Host:**